aoxrud-ww/web-accessibility-tips/README.md

 updateResultsCount(10, "apple")
 ```

-**Beware** that if you trigger multiple announcements that contain the same message, some screen readers only announce the first one and ignore subsequent ones.
+**Beware:** if you trigger multiple announcements that contain the same message, some screen readers only announce the first one and ignore subsequent ones.
 To avoid this announced-once issue, please ensure that each alert message is different.

-**Beware** that the container that has `aria-live` must exist on the DOM before the content within is modified.
+**Beware:** the container that has `aria-live` must exist on the DOM before the content within is modified.
 If `aria-live` container is added along with new content it will not be picked up by some screen readers.

 A related attribute is [aria-atomic](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/ARIA_Live_Regions#additional_live_region_attributes) which indicates to the screen reader whether it should announce:
 - the entire block when anything changes, or
 - the individual change by itself

-# Collapsible/Expandable Content
+## <a name="expandableContent"></a>Collapsible/Expandable Content

-A common design pattern is to have a button that reveals some section, like an accordion.
+A common design pattern is to have a button that reveals some section, like an accordion or a modal.
 The button that performs the action of revealing a section should be annotated with:
 - [aria-haspopup](https://www.digitala11y.com/aria-haspopup-properties/) to indicate that the button reveals additional content when interacted.
 - [aria-expanded](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Roles/button_role#associated_aria_roles_states_and_properties) to indicate the expanded status of the content